CrossTheRoadElec/Phoenix6-Documentation/source/docs/licensing/licensing.rst

 Activating a License without a Robot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming that the user has connected Tuner X to the robot, the device will be visible in the :guilabel:`Device History` page for licensing while disconnected.
-For information on this process, visit the relevant :ref:`licensing from device history <docs/tuner/device-history:licensing from device history>` section.
+Assuming that the user has connected Tuner X to the robot, the device will be available in the :guilabel:`Device History` page for :ref:`licensing while disconnected <docs/tuner/device-history:licensing from device history>`.

 Verifying Activation State
 --------------------------